Gitchegumi/ansible-playbooks/studentEnvironments/capstone-env/README.md

 # Elucidate Computer Vision Development Environment

-> This environment is still in development.
-Launch at your own peril.

 This environment is designed to support the development of computer vision models and applications.
 It is based on the Azure Standard_B2ms VM with Ubuntu Server 20.04-lts and Python 3.10.
 It includes the following software:

 <details> <!-- markdownlint-disable MD033 -->